 - Chopped fresh parsley for garnish

-- Transfer the cooked bacon to a paper towel to blot off the excess oil, and then cut it up into small chunks.
-Place the bacon back into the pan that you cooked it in (with the heat off) and set aside.
+- Transfer the cooked bacon to a paper towel to blot off the excess oil, and then cut it up into small strips.
+Leave the bacon grease in the pan.

-- In a medium bowl, whisk together the egg and goat cheese until smooth and creamy.
+- While the potatoes cook, whisk together the egg and goat cheese until creamy.

-- Quickly pour the cheese/egg mixture into the pot and stir until the mixture has slightly thickened and is evenly coating the noodles.
+- Once the potato noodles are tender, stir in the sliced bacon.
+Then quickly pour the cheese/egg mixture into the pan and stir until the mixture has slightly thickened and is evenly coating the potato noodles.

 FOR THIS RECIPE, I RECOMMEND: